 These are the practical details that often make the difference between a CCTV system that’s reliable and one that becomes frustrating to use.

-CCTV and Business Networks Working Together
+Networks Working Together

-Another important aspect of the training is how CCTV fits into a broader business IT environment.
+Another important aspect of the training was how CCTV fits into a broader business IT environment.
 CCTV systems rely heavily on the underlying network, and poor network design can impact both surveillance performance and other business services.

-The course reinforces secure network design, best practices for performance and stability, and how CCTV systems integrate with TP‑Link Omada business networks.
+The course reinforced secure network design, best practices for performance and stability, and how CCTV systems integrate with TP‑Link Omada business networks.
 This ensures surveillance traffic is handled properly without negatively affecting day‑to‑day business operations.

-Why This Certification Matters Beyond One CCTV Brand
+Why This Certification Matters

 Thinking About CCTV for Your Business?